 How many sea creatures do your children know?

-We’ve created some Trish the Fish activities for you to enjoy – download them from our FREEBIES here.
+We’ve created some Trish the Fish activities and resources for you to enjoy – download them from our FREEBIES section here.

 Talk about the seaweed – compare and contrast the different colours, smells and textures.
 Can you find seaweed that pops?